 - Protecting the confidentiality of every author’s work

-- Establishing a system for effective and rapid peer review
+- Establishing a system for effective and rapid review

 - Informing the authors about the editorial decision regarding the submitted papers rapidly

 - Ensure the journal maintains a reputation for ethical standards and fair process